nellshamrell/Dev4Ops4Dev/tutorials/0X-FindingAppDependencies/01-ExplicitDependencies.md

 deploy, but the developers are too busy adding new features to go over any of it with us.
 What can we learn by just diving in and reading?

-TODO: instructions on CD'ing to the widgetworld source code deirectory, and tell them to use more, tree, etc to read.
+TODO: instructions on CD'ing to the widgetworld source code directory, and tell them to use more, tree, etc to read.
 Teams might divide and conquer.
 Individuals with some Rails should train others.

 ## What Happened?